OliEfr/DROID-SLAM/README.md

 # Olis instruction
+0) allow xhost on your host: `xhost +local:docker`
-0) Follow step 1) under the Demo section below to download the model
+1) Follow step 1) under the Demo section below to download the model
-1) Download your data from orbbec camera to `data/your_folder>/rgb` and `.../depth`.
+2) Download your data from orbbec camera to `data/your_folder>/rgb` and `.../depth` and `.../masks`.
 It must be the aligned depth and rgb, and the depth in the `.raw` format obtained from orbbec
-2) Run `python demo.py --imagedir=data/your_folder/rgb/ --calib=calib/orbbec.txt`
+3) Run `python demo.py --imagedir=data/maila/rgb/ --calib=calib/orbbec.txt`
-3) Obtain frame-wise camera reconstruction in `reconstructions/data/maila/traj_est.npy`.
+4) Obtain frame-wise camera reconstruction in `reconstructions/data/maila/traj_est.npy`.
 The format is `[translation, quaternion]` for each frame.

 # DROID-SLAM